 GOAL CD-1 Preserve and enhance San Mateo's natural setting as an irreplaceable asset and the physical foundation of the community.
 POLICIES Policy CD-P1.1 Respect for the Landscape.
 Encourage new development to respect and respond to the natural topography of San Mateo.
 Policy CD-P1.2 Preservation of Natural Focal Points.
 Preserve and enhance views of and access to the foothills and the Bay through the design of new development to the extent feasible.
 Policy CD-P1.3 New Development Requirements.
-Require new developments to protect and enhance the character of scenic roadways and trails designated on Figure C/OS- 4, including land uses, signs, screening, and preservation of view corridors.
+Require new developments to protect and enhance the character of scenic roadways and trails designated on Figure C/OS-4, including land uses, signs, screening, and preservation of view corridors.
 GOAL CD-2 Protect heritage trees, street trees, and tree stands and maintain the health and condition of San Mateo's urban forest.
 POLICIES Policy CD-P2.1 Tree Preservation.
 Continue to preserve protected heritage and street trees throughout San Mateo.
 Policy CD-P2.2 Replacement Planting.
 Require replacement planting or payment of an in-lieu fee when the removal of protected heritage and street trees is permitted.
 Policy CD-P2.3 New Development Requirements.
 Require the protection of trees during construction activity; require that landscaping, buildings, and other improvements located adjacent to trees be designed and maintained to be consistent with the continued health of the tree.
-Policy CD-P2.4 Public Awareness.
-Pursue public awareness and education programs concerning the identification, care, and regulation of trees.
-Policy CD-P2.5 Tree Maintenance.
-Preserve and regularly maintain existing protected heritage and street trees to keep them in a safe, healthy and aesthetic condition.

-CITY OF SAN MATEO 2040 GENERAL PLAN DRAFT COMMUNITY DESIGN AND HISTORIC RESOURCES ELEMENT
+Policy CD-P2.4 improvements located adjacent to trees be designed and maintained to be a condition of all new developments.

 Policy CD-P2.6 New Development Street Trees.
-Require street tree planting where feasible as a condition of all new developments.
+Require street tree planting where feasible as tree canopy throughout the city and especially in gateway areas and in tree deficient neighborhoods; encourage neighborhood participation in tree planting programs.

 Policy CD-P2.7 Street Tree Planting.
-Encourage the planting of new street trees to increase the tree canopy throughout the city and especially in gateway areas and in tree deficient neighborhoods; encourage neighborhood participation in tree planting programs.
+Encourage the planting of new street trees to increase the design of new or modified projects, where feasible.

 Policy CD-P2.8 Tree Stand Retention.
-Preserve the character of stands or groves of trees in the design of new or modified projects, where feasible.
-ACTION Action CD-A2.1 Tree Planting Funding.
-Identify non-City funded tree planting programs and other funding sources for tree planting efforts on an annual basis.
+Preserve the character of stands or groves of trees in the other funding sources for tree planting efforts on an annual basis.

+Action CD-A2.1 Tree Planting Funding.
+Identify non-City funded tree planting programs and